zachpino/mixed-reality-storytelling/briefs.md

 Regardless of chosen brief, experiences will be evaluated on conceptual ambition and novelty (15%), regular development and class participation (25%), art direction and aesthetic coherency (30%), and final coded delibverable (30%).

-Check-in deliverables and presentations will be introduced as needed to maintain regular progress.
+Check-in deliverables and presentations will be introduced as needed to maintain regular progress. **Work is due for presentation on December 3, and all additional materials need to be submitted by December 10.**

 Have fun with these!